 11. Enjoy!

-Of course, you can use circus lettering for whatever project you want to.
-In this case, I used it to make mail art.
-I love the way that these bold letters look when paired with some calligraphy and delicate, embellished text!
+You can use circus lettering for any project you like.
+In this case, I used it to create mail art.
+I love how these bold letters look when paired with calligraphy and delicate, embellished text!

 Circus Lettering Exemplar

-After I made the envelope art above (yesterday), I decided to make an exemplar to go with this post.
-My hope is that the exemplar will save you a ton of time by showing you exactly how to make each letter!
-I think that detailed instructions are important for this style of writing because the shadows can be a bit tough to figure out, especially if you don’t quite understand perspective drawing.
+TPK’s Circus Lettering Exemplar is available to save you a ton of time by showing you exactly how to make each letter!
+Detailed instructions are important for this lettering style because the shadows can be a bit tough to figure out, especially if you don’t have a lot of experience with perspective drawing.

-You can find the 16-page exemplar for a nominal fee by clicking here.
-I hope it comes in handy for you!
+You can find the 16-page premium exemplar by clicking here.
+I hope it comes in handy for you, as it has for several TPK readers (see the cool envelopes below!):